 The site’s assistance extended even to a Semi-Pro Team in Fort Worth, Texas that had a meteoric climb as a result of their head coach sharing the videos and analysis articles from the site with his team.
 They went from being a .500 team on to become the best in the nation among over 2,900 Semi-Pro teams.

 One coach told Charles that he had been going out of his way to ask every coach he ran into if FishDuck.com was a site the other coach had heard of.
 He went to to explain that he had not met a single coach yet that had not heard and been on FishDuck.com!
 The site’s impact on Oregon Football is simply not realized by most, as one coach told Charles…

 “I can’t hardly research anything on the Spread Offense without a FishDuck.com article coming up in Google!”

-Coaches come to us from across the United States and we’ve been contacted by coaches for Club Teams internationally in Canada, Mexico, England, Scotland, Poland, Germany, (many more),….I’ve found articles translated into tons of different languages, (the most interesting was Romanian) received emails in Portuguese from Brazil and listened really hard to the Southern drawls from coaches Louisiana and Texas.
-We have had coaches contribute articles to the site from Hawaii all the way to upstate New York.
+Coaches come to us from across the United States and we’ve been contacted by coaches for Club Teams internationally in Canada, Mexico, England, Scotland, Poland, Germany, and too many more to list.
+We’ve found articles translated into tons of different languages, (the most interesting was Romanian) received emails in Portuguese from Brazil, and listened really hard to the Southern drawls from coaches Louisiana and Texas.
+We have had coaches contribute articles to the site from one end of the US in Hawaii all the way to upstate New York.

-We have made a permanent contribution to the sport of football; do this—Google the words, “Inside Zone Read” or “Outside Zone Read” and FishDuck articles are right at the top of the first page out of millions of listings.
+We have made a permanent contribution to the sport of football; try this on your own—Google the words, “Inside Zone Read” or “Outside Zone Read” and FishDuck articles are right at the top of the first page out of millions of listings.
 We had an article about boring Zone Blocking read over 20,000 times a year, and it was created in 2012!

 5. The over 400 analysis articles in the Oregon Analysis Library are unsurpassed by any other Oregon site, and by most coaching-centric sites in the world.